Skip to main content

 • Premom The fertility tracking app Premom, owned by Easy Healthcare, was also targeted for sharing health-related information with third-party advertisers.

-These cases demonstrate that the FTC is actively scrutinizing the practices of wellness apps.
+These cases demonstrate that the FTC is actively scrutinizing the data sharing practices of wellness apps.
 The HBNR requires companies to notify affected individuals, the FTC, and sometimes the media in the event of a breach.
 The updated rule specifies the content of these notifications, which must include the identity of any unauthorized recipients of the data and a description of the potential harm.

 How Can I Protect My Data